Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1%

-The Birthgap Retirement Indicator (BRI) in the the US reached 6.9% in 2024, marking a decrease of 3.6 percentage points from 2023.
-Over the last five years (2020–2024), the BRI showed a rising trend with an average value of 12.1%.
-When compared to the 1970s average of -40.9%, the current rate is higher by approximately 47.7 percentage points.
-Among 35 global counterparts, the U.S. holds the lowest BRI value, ranking last overall.
+In 2024, the Birthgap Retirement Indicator (BRI) for the the US is 6.9%, marking a decrease of 3.6 percentage points from 2023.
+Over the five years from 2020 to 2024, the BRI has been on a downward trend, averaging 12.1%.
+Compared to the 1970s average of -40.9%, the latest rate is approximately 47.7 percentage points higher.
+Among 35 countries, the the US ranks last in BRI value.

 Birthgap Retirement Indicator (BRI) over the decades